 Wesfarmers Plans A$579 Million Capital Return on Profit Gain

-Net income rose to A$2.26 billion in the 12 months ended June 30 from A$2.13 billion a year earlier, the country’s second-largest retailer said in a regulatory statement.
+Net income rose to A$2.26 billion in the 12 months through June from A$2.13 billion a year earlier, the country’s second-largest retailer said in a regulatory statement.
 That was in line with the A$2.27 billion average of eight analyst estimates compiled by Bloomberg.
+The shares fell.

 To contact the reporter on this story: David Fickling in Sydney at firstname.lastname@example.org

 To contact the editor responsible for this story: Stephanie Wong at email@example.com